 One of the best golf courses in Michigan, the Fortress Golf Course has large greens, sweeping fairways, and several mounds and bunkers.
 If you are a golfer, one of the best things to do in Frankenmuth is head here.

-The 18-hole, par-72 golf course was created and designed by architect Dick Nugent in 1992.
+The 18-hole, the par-72 golf course was created and designed by architect Dick Nugent in 1992.
 The design reflects the game’s Scottish heritage.

 There are great practice areas, including a driving range, putting green, and chipping green.
 You can unwind post-game in the clubhouse, where you’ll find a restaurant and bar.